 Seeing how little cash you actually have to work with every month makes it easier to understand the temptation to rack up credit card balances.
 Resist the urge!
 Credit cards offer great convenience--not only do they save you from lugging around a big wad of cash, they offer a grace period where you don't accrue interest on purchases so you can defer payment until the next billing cycle.

 But aim to pay your credit card off every month--don't carry a balance if you can avoid it.
 The average credit card charges an annual percentage rate upward of 16%, according to Bankrate.com.
-Paying off only the minimum balance is not a smart strategy.
-Check out this calculator from Bankrate.com; it computes how long it will take to pay off credit card balances at different interest rates and payment amounts.
+With an interest rate this high, paying off only the minimum balance is not a smart strategy.
+This calculator from Bankrate.com computes how long it will take to pay off credit card balances at different interest rates and payment amounts.
 Let's assume you have a $5,000 balance, and you pay a minimum payment every month--say, 4% of your balance.
-At a 16% interest rate, it's going to take 10 years and six months to pay that off--and when all is said and done you will have paid nearly $7,400--a nearly 50% premium.
+At a 16% interest rate, it's going to take 10 years and six months to pay that off--and when all is said and done, you will have paid nearly $7,400--a nearly 50% premium.

 Keep a Spending Journal

 Write down everything you spend money on for three months.
 Make sure you include unplanned expenditures like going out for drinks with friends, Uber and Lyft rides, and so on.

 Also take stock of monthly recurring charges, and decide which ones are absolutely necessary and which are simply nice to have.
 Most people consider their mobile phone and data plan an essential item but that doesn't mean you can't shop around to find the best value.
 Cable television can be very costly, and cheaper alternatives abound.
 Likewise, many of us have amassed quite the collection of paid streaming services and apps--perhaps it would be cheaper to bundle a few or eliminate the ones you use the least.